ThijsBroersen/scala-js-env-playwright/README.md

 * chrome
 * chromium (same as chrome)
 * firefox
-* webkit (experimental) - Works will on macOS.
+* webkit (experimental) - Works well on macOS.
 Mileage may vary on other platforms.

 ## Compatibility notes
 ### Scala versions
-* This library can be used with any scala version 2.x and 3.x
+* This library can be used with any scala version 3.x
-* This project is compiled with scala 2.12.20
+* This project is compiled with scala 3.7.2
 ### sbt versions
 * This library can be used with any sbt version 1.x
 ### Playwright versions
-* This library can be used with playwright version 1.49.0 `"com.microsoft.playwright" % "playwright" % "1.49.0"`
+* This library can be used with playwright version 1.54.0 `"com.microsoft.playwright" % "playwright" % "1.54.0"`
 ### JDK versions
-* This library is tested on JDK21
+* This library is tested on JDK17

 ## Default configuration
 ```scala